 Loyalty and Time

 There is a pride in finding you the best, as ultimately they wish you to come back to them next time.
 Competition abounds, so cultivating loyalty is a very real reason to make sure you receive the best.

 Of note, as a foreigner here, I have learned it is worth mentioning in some way that I live here.
 In other words, I will be returning.
 This generally ascertains getting the better quality.
 (If not, the have lost my custom.)
 And no surprise, because of my accent, I am often remembered when I do return.

 Each transaction in a market is specific to that person.
-You have to wait your turn (a New Life in Lille agrees).
-Waiting is never a chore as you can listen in on the transaction ahead of you (and improve your French understanding) whilst you peruse the goods in front of you, or chat with the person next to you in the queue.
-You can’t be in a hurry, but then when you can experience such a wonderful aspect of French culture, who would want to rush it?
+You have to wait your turn.
+Waiting is never a chore as you can listen in on the transaction ahead of you (a good way to learn French), whilst you peruse the goods in front of you.
+Or chat with the person next to you in the queue.
+You can’t be in a hurry.
+But then when you can experience such a wonderful aspect of French culture, who would want to rush it?

 * Fearnley-Whittingstall’s meat book is a must have if you are into learning how to cook different types of meats than the norm.
 Linked here as we are affiliated with Amazon, and they can deliver it to your door.
 Should you wish to read more about our affiliates, check out our Nourishing Pumpjack & Piddlewick page.